AlexArcPy/registrant/readme.md

 take each domain > list all tables/fcs that use this domain > list all fields that have this domain assigned > count rows using domain value group by code

-#### Report design
+#### Report design and contents

 * Pick what columns to show in each data table using [Buttons](https://datatables.net/extensions/buttons/examples/) extension.

-#### Report contents
 * Add mapping for `arcpy.Field` data types and ArcGIS Desktop (String - Text etc)

 ### Running tests locally

 1. Cd to the `tests` folder and run `coverage run -m unittest discover`.
 This will create a `.coverage` file which contains the metadata about code coverage.

-2. Cd to the `tests` folder and run `coverage html -d coverage_html --omit "C:\Program Files (x86)\ArcGIS\Desktop10.5\*"`.
+1. Cd to the `tests` folder and run `coverage html -d coverage_html --omit "C:\Program Files (x86)\ArcGIS\Desktop10.5\*"`.
 This will generate a nice `.html` report highlighting the covered code.
 The `--omit` flag is used to exclude calls to `arcpy` in the report.

 Keep in mind that you need to make sure that `arcpy` is not found when you run tests for OGR as this will make the tests fail.
 In Wing IDE, right-click OGR test files > File Properties menu > Testing tab > choose empty `Custom` for Python path for the Python environments used to run the OGR tests (Anaconda env).
-This won't let get ArcGIS paths added to the sys.path.
+This will make sure ArcGIS paths won't be added to the `sys.path`.

 ### Issues